saitejabanda17/Solar-System-Simulation/README.md

 # Solar-System-Simulation
 This repository contains simulation of solar system made in unity

-Extract the file and open Solar SYstem Simulation application file
+Extract the file and open Solar System Simulation application file